vranki/hemppa/README.md

 ## Env variables

-`MATRIX_USER`, `MATRIX_ACCESS_TOKEN` and `MATRIX_SERVER` should be self-explanatory.
+`MATRIX_USER` is the full MXID (not just username) of the Matrix user. `MATRIX_ACCESS_TOKEN` and `MATRIX_SERVER` should be self-explanatory.
 Set `JOIN_ON_INVITE` (default true) to false if you don't want the bot automatically joining rooms.

-You can get access token by logging in with Riot and looking from Settings / Help & About.
+You can get access token by logging in with Element Android and looking from Settings / Help & About.

 `BOT_OWNERS` is a comma-separated list of matrix id's for the owners of the bot.
 Some commands require sender to be bot owner.